 Patients must continue to be able to access their personal health information in the event of a transfer of records.
 Pharmacies are required to take reasonable efforts to give notice to the individuals to whom the records relate before transferring the records or, if that is not reasonably possible, as soon as possible thereafter.
 If it is not reasonable to contact each individual, multiple means of providing notice should be adopted including placing a notice on the pharmacy’s website, leaving a message at the pharmacy’s telephone number, and/or posting a notice where members of the public can readily view it.

 Secure Storage/Transfer of Health Records in the Event of Permanent Store Closure

 In the event of a permanent store closure, the pharmacy retains all obligations with respect to health information until responsibility is transferred to another legally authorized person.
 Patients must continue to have access to their records and the pharmacy must make appropriate arrangements for the secure retention or transfer of patient records13

 .
-The member must notify the Ontario College Pharmacists of the disposition of the records.
+The registrant must notify the Ontario College Pharmacists of the disposition of the records.

 Record Retention: Time Frames

 The pharmacy will ensure that appropriate record retention schedules are in place: